 Figure 4.
-This figure helps to visualize differences in sponge richness for a given amount of coral cover among 8 coral reefs around Guana Island, BVI.
+This figure helps to visualize large differences in sponge richness among sites for a given amount of coral cover.
 Solid lines represent predictions colored by site using the negative binomial distribution and the formula y ~ x + site, where y is sponge richness, x is coral cover, and site is a categorical predictor.
 The formula y ~ x + year + site, with year as a trend, was the most competitive model to predict sponge richness.
 Confidence intervals are not shown.
 Points represent observed values colored by year.
-Data were collected from 1992-2018.
+Data were collected from 1992-2018 at 8 coral reefs around Guana Island, BVI.